-Metro North New Canaan Branch Railroad Noise Abatement Feasibility Study Survey **Extended to September 15th 2023
+Metro North New Canaan Branch Railroad Noise Abatement Feasibility Study Survey concluded on September 15th 2023

-WestCOG has released a survey to get the public’s input on train horn noise attributable to the operation of the Metro-North Railroad’s New Canaan Branch.
-The survey has been extended from August 31st, to September 15th, 2023.
+WestCOG released a survey to get the public’s input on train horn noise attributable to the operation of the Metro-North Railroad’s New Canaan Branch.
+The survey was available to September 15th, 2023.
+Thank you for taking the community survey.
+We received more than 760 responses and lots of helpful community feedback.
+We have prepared a summary of the survey results that is now available to view.
+We will also look to provide additional opportunities for public input in early 2024.

 Please contact Todd Fontanella at: 475-323-2076 or tfontanella@westcog.org with any questions.